mjFer/USVG/README.md

 **Its Drag and drop!**

+**IMPORTANT**: After Unity's announcement of the version 2018.2 which incorporates official support for vector graphics, it does not make sense to continue developing this plugin (at least for now).
+Feel free to improve this code as you wish.

+**IMPORTANT2**: Its Really buggy, requires some work to make it stable.

+I will be really pleased if it turns out useful for you.
+Also if you employ my solution for your work please put me in the credits

 ## Features
 At the moment it supports basic SVG Shapes:
  * Rect (and rounded rect too)